-- The bloodstained smiley face and doomsday clock in Watchmen.
+- The Pyramid Deliveries logo and doomsday clock in Watchmen.

 - In 52, the number 52 itself is used constantly as references to the main plot.
 It's an Arc Number, but also symbols and concepts associated with 52 (such as card decks) are used.

 - The Sigil in CrossGen comics' Myth Arc.